rdsuel/Arduino-Class/README.md

 ### Details
 Connect a push button to pin 4 of the Arduino Uno as shown in the schematic.
 Be sure to add a 10K pulldown resistor to the pin 4 side of the button so that the input is not floating (prevents false readings).

-1. Update the LED timing to use the calculate elapsed time using the 'millis()' function instead of 'delay()'.
+1. Update the LED function to calculate elapsed time using the 'millis()' function instead of using 'delay(500);' in the main loop.

 2. Add new code that prints "Press" and "Release" to the serial window each time the button is pressed/released.